w3c/AB-public/Vision/README.md

 # Vision for the World-Wide Web

-These are the core values of the Web:

 * The Web is for all humanity.
 * The Web is designed for the good of its users.
 * The Web must be safe for its users.